Bewirtungsbeleg in English: Germany's Business Meal Receipt

 Tax & ComplianceGermanyReceiptsBewirtungsbelegbusiness entertainment expensesGoBDmeal expense deduction

 A Bewirtungsbeleg is the supporting record for a business meal in Germany.
 If you are searching for Bewirtungsbeleg in English, the useful answer is this: it is the document that turns a restaurant meal into a tax-defensible business expense by recording the place, date, participants, business occasion, and amount.
-German tax guidance also limits the income-tax deduction for appropriate, documented business entertainment costs to 70% under BMF guidance on deductible entertainment expenses.
+German tax guidance limits the income-tax deduction for appropriate, documented business entertainment costs to 70%, and current BMF guidance on restaurant entertainment records requires timely written details for place, date, participants, occasion, and amount.

 That is why the restaurant receipt on its own is usually not enough.
 The receipt proves that food or drinks were purchased, but it does not normally show who attended, why the meal happened, or why the expense was business-related rather than private.
 The Bewirtungsbeleg adds that missing business context so the cost can be booked correctly and defended later if someone reviews it.

 A valid business entertainment record in Germany usually has two parts.
 First, the restaurant issues the invoice or till receipt with the transaction details.
 Second, the host adds the tax-relevant information, either on the receipt itself or on a separate supporting form attached to it.
-If you were really asking what is a Bewirtungsbeleg, this two-part proof requirement is the operational answer that matters.
+In practice, a Bewirtungsbeleg is this two-part proof: the restaurant invoice plus the host's business explanation.

 You need a Bewirtungsbeleg when you have a meal receipt in hand and want that expense to hold up in German bookkeeping, expense review, and a later tax check.